asungy/blog/content/posts/001-why-ai-is-lame/index.md

 Perhaps why I found this morning's email so lame is not because of the person or the poem, but rather, because _that_ person didn't write _that_ poem.

-Perhaps it's my fault for missing unaugmented human communication.
+Perhaps I just miss unaugmented human communication.

-Perhaps I think AI is just lame.
+Perhaps I think AI is lame.